SNHU-CS/CS-330/module02/mod2_tutorials.md

         glDeleteProgram(programId);
     }

 The code above checks the status of compilation with function `glGetShaderiv` and, if unsuccessful, it retrieves the compilation errors with `glGetShaderInfoLog`.
 Similarly, the status of linking is queried via the function `glGetProgramiv` and, if unsuccessful, it retrieves the specific error message with function `glGetProgramInfoLog`.
-In both cases we choose to return `false` to report the failed creation of the shader program (it is up to the caller of this function to continue or abort the execution of the program).
+In both cases we choose to return `false` to report the failed creation of the shader program.
+It is up to the caller of this function to continue or abort the execution of the program.

 #### Exercise:

-Modify the vertex/fragment shader to intentionally introduce a syntax error (e.g. remove a semicolon), then compile the project and run it.
+Modify the vertex/fragment shader to intentionally introduce a syntax error (such as by removing a semicolon), then compile the project and run it.
 What errors do you see?
 Would that information be sufficient to fix the shader code?

 ## Section 2-6: Adding Color to Vertices

-The code for this section ([tut_02_06.cpp](./tut_02_06.cpp)) demonstrates how to:
+The code for this section ([tut_02_06.cpp](./tut_02_06.cpp)) demonstrates how to do the following:

-* Store more than one vertex attribute in the same VBO
+* Store more than one vertex attribute in the same VBO.
-* Interpolate vertex data to be used in the fragment shader (e.g. vertex color)
+* Interpolate vertex data to be used in the fragment shader (such as vertex color).

-### How to Store a Second Attribute in the same VBO
+### How to Store a Second Attribute in the Same VBO

-The _Vertex Buffer Objects_ stores vertex data in the GPU.
+The _Vertex Buffer Object_ stores vertex data in the GPU.
 So far we have stored only the location, but we are going to change that to also store a different color for each one of the vertices.

-In function `UCreateMesh` we update the array with vertex info to include a color for each vertex
+In function `UCreateMesh` we can update the array with vertex info to include a color for each vertex.

     // Specifies Normalized Device Coordinates (x,y,z) and color (r,g,b,a) for triangle vertices GLfloat verts[]=